-Again, though, vulnerable soloists like Davis and Young can create amazing alchemy onstage with lesser players.
+Vulnerable soloists like Davis and Young can create amazing alchemy onstage with lesser players.
 On the little-known “Bluest Blues,” Charlie Parker, Dizzy Gillespie, and Miles Davis sit in with Gillespie’s B+ rhythm section and novelty vocalist Joe Carroll.
 Bird and Diz both blow well, but then Miles, with fewer notes but more compassion, transforms the music from just a jam session into art.
 It’s a Lester Young-ish moment.

 Young and Davis represent two generations of diatonicism in jazz.
 Young’s famous ballad is “These Foolish Things” and Davis’s is “My Funny Valentine.”
 In any of their performances, they mostly use the Eb major scale.
 This even plain makes chromatic moments that much more intimate: every flatted sixth or ninth increases the despair.

 It’s unsurprising that ballads sound good with the diatonic approach, but Young usually played the blues that way, too.
 Charles Mingus knew just what he was doing when he created his glorious requiem “Goodbye Porkpie Hat” for Lester Young.
-While the harmony is dense—possibly it’s the most dense 12 bar blues written up until this point—the melody is mostly diatonic.
+While the harmony is dense—possibly it’s the most harmonically dense 12 bar blues written up until that point—the melody is mostly diatonic.
 Indeed, almost the whole melody can be played on the black notes of the piano.
 Obstinately diatonic melody over rich harmony: the classic Pres sound!

 Davis’s most famous early blues solo, “Now’s the Time” with Bird, is quite diatonic and Youngian in nature.
 (Interestingly, when Red Garland quotes that solo in block chords on the Milestones “Straight, No Chaser” his right hand plays fifths and fourths that don’t fit with the chord: this is just the kind of diatonic “funkiness” I celebrate at the end of “Oh, Lady.”)

 The ultimate expression of common-practice modern jazz rendered as a major scale is Davis’s Kind of Blue, made two months after Young’s death.
-Gunther Schuller’s provocative analysis of how Young’s diatonicism leads to modality is quoted here.
+(Gunther Schuller’s provocative analysis of how Young’s diatonicism leads to modality is quoted here.)